-Until recently income alone was used to measure disadvantage in Australia.
-It is now widely accepted that extending this to measure social exclusion is essential to monitor social progress and the effectiveness of government policy.
+Income alone has often been used to measure disadvantage in Australia.
+Extending this to measure social exclusion is essential to monitor social progress and the effectiveness of government policy.

 This in turn will help reduce disadvantage among Australians, improve community wellbeing and strengthen economic productivity.

 The Brotherhood of St Laurence began collaborating with the Melbourne Institute of Applied Economic and Social Research (MIAESR) in 2008 to find out who experiences social exclusion.

 For this work we focused on seven key areas or ‘domains’ of life: material resources, employment, education and skills, health and disability, social connection, community and personal safety.
 Across these life domains we selected 30 key components of disadvantage that are measurable (see graph).
 These are called indicators of social exclusion.
 Using these indicators we created a composite measure that allows us to measure an individual’s overall level of exclusion.

 Note: From 2010 the material resources domain includes an indicator on household financial status.
 This was done to ensure there are at least two of the common indicators available every year in all the domains.
 The annual estimates of social exclusion for 2006–2015 include the new indicator.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
 Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2017'.

 The data we use is from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
 This is a nationally representative study of Australian households that began in 2001 (see www.melbourneinstitute.com/hilda/).
 The study aims to follow the same group of more than 13,000 people, aged over 15 years, who are interviewed each year about a wide range of social and economic aspects of life.